TeamVastsea/PlayerInfo/README.md

 ## Usage

-%player_info%: Displays the player's version, platform, and device information.
+%playerinfo%: Displays the player's version, platform, and device information.
 For example:

-- Player info: %player_info%
+- Player info: %playerinfo%
-- Player version: %player_version%
+- Player version: %playerinfo_version%
-- Player platform: %player_platform%
+- Player platform: %playerinfo_platform%
-- PLayer device: %player_device%
+- PLayer device: %playerinfo_device%

 When the player executes a command or triggers an event, this placeholder will be replaced with the specific player information, such as [1.16.5][Computer][Win32].